David Tamihere's backpacker murder convictions will be heard by Court of Appeal again

 Tamihere had skipped bail for a 1986 rape and was on the run when the murders were committed.
 The brother of former Labour Cabinet Minister John Tamihere also has a manslaughter conviction for the 1972 death of an Auckland prostitute.

+The mystery over whether he was the Swedes' killer gripped the nation and sparked the biggest land-based search ever undertaken in New Zealand, but no bodies were initially found.

-Little made the announcement today after considering Justice Ministry advice, assisted by a retired High Court judge.
+Little said he made the announcement today after considering Ministry of Justice advice, assisted by a retired High Court judge.

+Cabinet this week completed the administrative process required to send the case back to court, Little said, which had been delayed due to the Government's response to Covid-19.

 "I advised Her Excellency to refer Mr Tamihere's convictions back to the Court of Appeal for further consideration," Little said.

-"As the matter will shortly come before the Courts, I will not be making any further comment," says Little.
+"As the matter will shortly come before the Courts, I will not be making any further comment."

 The case will be heard by the court as a further appeal, Little said.